texhen/texhen.github.io/index.md

 The Texas Early-Career Health Economist Network (TEXHEN) was founded in 2023 to connect junior health economists across the state of Texas.

 <br/>
 UT San Antonio is holding the first TEXHEN conference on November 7 and 8.
-More information will be available soon.
+More information is available on the conference page.

 <!--[curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/> -->